LatentOctopus/LatentOctopus.github.io/glossary.md

 Not all the guides I'll write have been equally tested.
 I will use the following legend to indicate how confident in the guide:

 - {{confidence.low}} The guide is very tentative.
-I have used the strategy only a few times at best, or it's pure theorycrafting at worst!
+I have used the strategy only a few times at most -- it might even be pure theorycrafting!
 It will likely see some changes in the future, as I test more.
 - {{confidence.medium}} I am somewhat confident in the guide.
 I have played it a few times, and have had success with it, but I need to improve it in some aspects and/or gather more data.
 - {{confidence.high}} I have tested the guide multiple times, and I think it's in a good spot.
-This doesn't mean that it's the best strategy in existence, but it achieves what it aims for.
+This doesn't mean that it's the best strategy in existence nor that it will not change in the future, but it achieves what it aims for.

 ### Credits